Sick in Mexico? Pharmacies Deliver

 Other ingredients are alcohol, sodium citrate and a flavoring that the author suspected was added to make the cough syrup so nasty that people who really like disassociating wouldn’t drink too much of it.
 In researching Hedera helix, no negative side effects were found other than a possible mild stomach discomfort.
 It tastes like a strong tea.

 What if pharmacists all over America started recommending Hedera Helix?
 What do you think would happen (Hint: Proctor & Gamble, the makers of Nyquil spent $3,269,000 in lobbying efforts in 2017)?

 Those of us who live in humid coastal areas and wear sandals all day are at greater risk of foot or nail infections.
-I finally let my nail polish wear down enough to realize I’d had a toenail fungus and went to a doctor.
+I finally let my nail polish wear down enough to realize I’d had a toenail fungus and went to a doctor in Denver.
 The doctor prescribed pills and a cream that would together run to the tune of $80-100 dollars U.S.

 Everyone in Mazatlán knows about him.
 He’s practiced for decades.
 Going to his office in Quelite is a lot like petitioning a Mafia don.
 People wait outside his open door on benches with hats in hand until they can go into his office and whisper their needs.

 I grew up believing in pills and in modern medicine.
 That was before so much money moved in behind the recommendations.
 Millions, even billions in profits finally convinced me that money like that has great potential for speaking louder than my well-being.